anihab/tokenization/README.md

 ### Generate Random Samples

-**randomSamples.ipynb** generates a set of random samples and processes files.
+**randomSamples.ipynb** generates a set of random samples and processes files in parallel.

+Must define bacteria and phage:
+- input and output directories
+- coverage ratio
+- minimum and maximum sequence lengths

 ### Build Vocabulary